ganeshpadavala/simpletimer-privacypolicy/README.md

-# Privacy Policy for Simple Timer
+# Privacy Policy for Time bomb

 ## Last Updated: Aug 30, 2025

-## This privacy policy outlines the data handling practices for the "Simple Timer" Chrome Extension.
+## This privacy policy outlines the data handling practices for the "Time Bomb" Chrome Extension.

 ### Data Collection

-The "Simple Timer" extension does not collect, store, or transmit any personal or sensitive user data.
+The "Time Bomb" extension does not collect, store, or transmit any personal or sensitive user data.
 We do not track your browsing history, your activity, or any personal information.

 ### Data Storage